SivaMTR/JavaPrograms/README.md

 Program 1

-Findout the occurence of the words in given sentance. ex: "I am learning learning java java java programing".
+Findout the occurence/duplicate of the words in given sentance. ex: "I am learning learning java java java programing".

 Solution:
 Points to remember: